bviengineer/project-04/README.md

 Background image CSS rules obtained from **W3Schools** and can be found [here](https://www.w3schools.com/howto/howto_css_full_page.asp).

 ### To Play
 Download the project files or clone the repository.
 With MAMP or similar tool running, navigate to the `index.php` page from your browser of choice and click on start game.
-You may use the keyboard or mouse to select the letters on the onscreen keybaord
+You may use the keyboard or mouse to select the letters on the onscreen keybaord.

 ### Screen shots